Is There a Romeo and Juliet Effect in Psychology?

 The only problem is that the study was either poorly designed or a statistical anomaly.
 The truth turns out to be precisely the opposite.

 More recent clinical research tells us that relationships lacking active support from a couples’ family and friends, not only have less relational satisfaction than relationships that receive such an endorsement, they are also less likely to thrive long term.

 Romeo and Juliet in Couples Therapy

 Would Romeo and Juliet in couples therapy have a different outcome?
 We all know the story of Romeo and Juliet, the star-crossed lovers rent asunder by their feuding families.
-In the play, the escalating violent disapproval of their kith and kin lead the hapless lovers to commit suicide.
+In the play, the escalating disapproval of their kin leads the hapless lovers to commit suicide.

 Now that’s a rough way to end any relationship.

 But what if Romeo and Juliet found a science-based couples therapist in Verona?
 Could their romance have been saved?

 I am sorry to report that the research is a tad pessimistic.
 Even if the Montagues and Capulets refrained from swordplay, our gentle therapist of Verona would still have had her hands full.
 But she could have at least given the star-crossed lovers some sound advice.

 Why Is There No Romeo and Juliet Effect?

 But the reason why has more to do with the couple themselves than the problem of an unfriendly social network.